This article will show you how to download maps to use while offline and out of cell service.

 - More info about zoom levels here

-On Android, confirm that the map sources you'd like to access offline are toggled on.
-If you'd like the ability to create snap-to-trail routes while offline, toggle on Offline Route Data.
+8. Confirm that the map sources you'd like to access offline are toggled on.
+If you'd like the ability to create snap-to-trail routes while offline, toggle on offline route data.

 Note for Apple devices: you need to leave the app open on the screen (in the foreground) and leave your screen on for the map to download.
 Don't switch to another app or let your screen turn off, or it will pause the download.
 To stop your screen from turning off, open iOS Settings > Display and Brightness > Auto-lock > set to Never.
 To resume a paused download, see Pause/Resume Map Downloads on iOS.